 This San Francisco-based startup started out providing transportation to and from airports.
-Now, in addition to airport rides, they offer around-town rides in a few, select cities.
-They are currently up and running in 16 metro areas, including 21 airports.
+Now, in addition to airport rides, the company offers around-town rides in a few, select cities.
+They are currently up and running in 16 metro areas, including 22 airports.
 The app also lets you schedule airport rides up to two months in advance, and a flat rate means you don’t have to worry about hidden fees and surcharges.
 The most unique thing about Wingz, though?
 Riders can pick and choose their favorite drivers, and the company promises that moving forward, the service will remain less expensive than a taxi or limo.

 Bridj, an on-demand bus service that was founded and started in Boston by Chicago and Washington, D.C. transportation department head Gabe Klein, supercharges the concept of crowd-sourced busing established by Via, Split, and others.
 Instead of relying on a fleet of SUVs to transport waiting passengers, Bridj operates 14-seat luxury shuttles with Wi-Fi and leather seating.
 It’s like the Mercedes-Benz S-Class of the minibus world.

-In October 2017, Bridj was acquired by Australia-based Transit System and is working exclusively in Sydney.
-The normal cost of a one-way journey is a flat $3.10, making it an affordable choice.
+In October 2017, Bridj was acquired by an Australia-based Transit System and is working exclusively in Sydney.
+The normal cost of a one-way journey is a flat $3.10, or $1.60 for concession cardholders. making it an affordable choice.